Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-I finished grad school in May and will finish my final coursework
+I finished grad school in May and just completed certification to

 I have a curatorial project that's ongoing which will translate